ledgerium-io/ledgeriumsetup/README.md

 Note: This setup creates docker-compose.yml files in in each machine.
 So, user should be aware of usernames and passwords of other machines before running this setup.

 ### Blockproducer setup
+This setup creates a blockproducer node and connects to toorak/flinders network

+Required inputs from user:
 1. Type of node setup (Enter '0' for blockproducer, '1' for full) - Should be `0` for this setup
 2. Type of testnet ('0' for 'toorak' or '1' for 'flinders') - Can be `0` or `1` based on the network to connect to.
 3. IP address, domain name, validator name, mnemonic and password for each node